Best ways to job hunt

 Four of the best ways to hunt for a job

-These techniques offer the best results, according to career expert Richard Bolles, author of “What Color is My Parachute.”
+These job hunting techniques offer the best results, according to the late Richard Bolles, a career expert and the author of “What Color is My Parachute.”

-1. Ask for job leads from family members, friends, and people in the community.
+- Ask for job leads from family members, friends, and people in the community.
 Ask them if they might know somebody who knows somebody who works in a company that you’re interested in or might work in a place that has the type of job you’d like to do.
-Your contacts are key and your next job is likely to come from someone you know or a person someone you know knows!
+Your contacts are key, and it’s critical that you harvest them.
+And your next job is likely to come from someone you know or a person someone you know knows!
 You can get ideas about how to build your network by using this Networking Checklist.
 This method has a 33% success rate, according to Bolles.

-2. Knock on the door of any employer, factory, or office that interests you, whether they are known to have a vacancy or not.
+- Knock on the door of any employer, factory, or office that interests you, whether they are known to have a vacancy or not.
 Talk to the hiring manager, the manager of the department you’re interested in working in, and avoid the human resource department.
-Tell them about your skills, and ask for their advice.
-If you make a good enough impression, you’ll have an inside track, creating a job for yourself, or they even might create a job for you, if they like you enough.
-But the odds are small that this will happen, so you have to visit as many companies as possible.
+Tell the hiring manager about your skills, and ask for their advice.
+If you make a good enough impression in the hiring manager’s opinion, you’ll have an inside track, creating a job for yourself.
+Or, who knows, they might even create a job for you.
+The odds are small that this will happen, however, so you have to visit as many companies as possible.
 It’s a numbers game.
 This has a 47% success rate.

 Online job boards

 Although your focus should be primarily on contacting employers by making phone calls, getting referrals, sending e-mails and knocking on doors, you can also search online job boards for openings.
 According to Richard Bolles, statistics change over time but past studies have shown that using the Internet results in a job for 10 out of 100 job hunters who try it.
 The other 90 have to turn elsewhere.
 He calls it the 10% solution.
 Therefore, it deserves 10% of every job hunter’s time.